druids/django-pyston/docs/filters.rst

 ^^^^^^^^^^^^^

 Method filter is related with concrete model or resource method.
 To simplify filter definition Pyston provides decorator ``filter_class``.
-For example we can implement filter that returns users with concrete number of watched issues, for this purpose we can use ``IntegerFieldFilterMixin`` that provides clean value method that will ensure that value will be integer and ``SimpleMethodEqualFilter`` class::
+For example we can implement a filter that returns users with concrete number of watched issues, for this purpose we can use ``IntegerFieldFilterMixin`` that provides clean value method that will ensure that value will be integer and ``SimpleMethodEqualFilter`` class::